AlgoMaster Logo

 Code

-This approach touches every element twice, once during transpose, once during row reversal.
-Can we move each element directly to its final position, rotating four elements at a time in a cycle?
+This approach touches every element twice, once during transpose and once during row reversal.
+The next approach moves each element straight to its final position by rotating four elements at a time, so each element is written only once.

 Approach 3: Four-Way Swap (Layer by Layer)